Frequently Asked Questions

 If I’m only interested in one cluster, do I have to write an essay for all four?

 YES.
 We require students to apply to 4 clusters.
-Incomplete applications will not be processed and be sent back to the applicant.
+Incomplete applications will not be processed and will be sent back to the student.

 If you do not wish to be in a cluster, you can decline your spot.